Table of Contents

 Belgium is a relatively prosperous country.
 However, with few natural resources, Belgium must import substantial quantities of raw materials in order to export a large volume of manufactures.
 This makes its economy vulnerable to volatility in world markets.

-Top Industries: Engineering and metal products, motor vehicle assembly, transportation equipment, scientific instruments, processed food and beverages, chemicals, basic metals, textiles, glass, petroleum
+Top Industries: Engineering and metal products, motor vehicle assembly, transportation equipment, scientific instruments, processed food and beverages, chemicals, pharmaceuticals, base metals, textiles, glass, petroleum

 |Public debt (% of GDP)||103.4||96.8||56.5||23.0||63.9||78.8|